Carreau/ipython-wiki/Dev:-GitHub-workflow.md

 ## Backporting

-* We should maintain an A.B.x maintenance branch for backporting
+* We should keep an `A.x` maintenance branch for backporting fixes from master.
-* That branch shall be called `A.B.x`, e.g. `0.13.x`, not `0.13.1`.
+* That branch shall be called `A.x`, e.g. `2.x`, not `2.1`.
 This way, there is only one maintenance branch per release series.
-* When an Issue is determined to be appropriate for backporting, it should be marked with the `backport-X.Y.Z` label.
+* When an Issue is determined to be appropriate for backporting, it should be marked with the `A.B` milestone.
-* Any Pull Request which addresses a backport issue should also receive the same label.
-This is the only case where we use labels for pull requests.
+* Any Pull Request which addresses a backport issue should also receive the same milestone.
 * Patches are backported to the maintenance branch by applying the pull request patch to the maintenance branch (currently with the [backport_pr](https://github.com/ipython/ipython/blob/master/tools/backport_pr.py) script).